Actor - Singer - Mover

 Her previous experience with The Fortress of Solitude at the Dallas Theatre Center gave her a passion for developing new works.
 After her New York debut, Alison got on board with the workshop of Born For This: The Bebe Winans Story, directed and conceived by Charles Randolph-Wright (Motown the Musical) with music by Bebe Winans (Grammy-winning Gospel Singer/Songwriter).
 She continued with the company for the show's premiers at The Alliance Theatre in Atlanta, Arena Stage in DC, and The Broad Stage in California, playing the role of Penny.

-Alison's musical training began early studying piano and voice, leading to jazz piano competitions and singing at various performance venues including the Houston Livestock Show and Rodeo.
 She honed her classical vocal training with TCU's Music School and continues her private vocal training in NYC, strengthening her ability to cross-over between pop, country, gospel, and classical styles.

 Alison and her husband, Gabe, happily call the NYC borough of Queens home.

 "Another stand out and not to mention knock-out bombshell is Alison Whitehurst as Cynthia Weil.
 Her rendition of 'Happy Days Are Here Again' will make you wish you had a recording of it." -- Broadway World

 "...Sassy, sophisticated Alison Whitehurst as their friend and competing songwriter is just as engaging, invigorating and touching, if not more, than the pre-Broadway original. -- San Francisco Examiner

 "I particularly admire how Weil is portrayed as a smart, talented, capable professional woman whose ambition isn't mocked.
 Alison Whitehurst nails the role."-- DC Theatre Scene